Nghiait123456/DissectLaravel/README.md

 The 3rd party that does a good job of catching water with buckets can say: rate limit Cloudflare, rate limit apiGateway AWS, rate limit WAF AWS,...
 It can be any party if it meets the conditions I have specified. accumulate.
 Specifically I have a repo to verify this: </br>
 2) Minimum condition principle: </br>
    This is related to the specific project, I do not mention here.
 This principle helps you to find the system's key service, it is the bottleneck of the system.
 This helps you calculate the exact rate limit number. </br>

+# To do? <a name="Todo"></a>
+I have dissect the most important and essential modules of Laravel.
+It is the module that any frame has required.
+But right now, I don't have enough time and resources to maintain this project.
+If you have a need to contribute or want me to dissect any more modules, please contribute or suggest me.
+When I have more time, I will come back to it. </br>